 “Hidden” benefits of the best browser games

 Can playing the best browser games be a time-suck?
-It depends how much time you spend in front of the computer screen playing.
+It depends how much time you spend in front of your computer screen playing PC games.

 That said, believe it or not, the list of best browser games you just scrolled through can have some surprising benefits.
 For example: